Set Current Location

 Founded in 1904 by W.B.
 Yeats and Lady Gregory, the Abbey is Ireland's national theater and remains a crucial promoter of established and emerging Irish playwrights.
 The theater's early years saw much controversy: the 1926 premiere of O'Casey's 'The Plough and the Stars' upset nationalist sensibilities and provoked Yeats to personally rebuke the audience, who felt offended by the depiction of the 1916 nationalist movement.
 Although generally less controversial these days, new Irish plays are still staged in the basement theater, the Peacock.
 The theater's Abbey Street premises has been open since 1961, but changes are afoot.
 The management is currently considering a move south of the river.

-The National Museum- Archaeology houses artifacts which date from 7,000 B.C to the 20th century.
-The Kildare Street site is home to pieces from Viking times, alongside Celtic masterpieces and one of the largest collections of Bronze Age gold in the world.
-The centerpiece of the collection is the Ardagh Chalice, which dates back to 800 A.D.
-The museum also includes an exhibition dealing with Ireland's struggle for independence from 1916-1922.
-There's a pleasant café and bookstore on-site.
-Call ahead to know more.
+An insightful window into Ireland's rich and nuanced history, art and culture, the National Museum of Ireland houses artifacts which date all the way from 7,000 BCE to the 20th century.
+Home to pieces from the time of the Vikings, gilded artifacts, religious relics and archaeological remnants alongside Celtic masterpieces, the museum dutifully harbors one of the largest collections of Bronze Age gold in the world.
+Perhaps the centerpiece of the collection is the Ardagh Chalice, an ornate tracery of metal work which dates as far back as the 800 CE.
+Sheltering a clout of decorative works of art such as glassware, aged porcelain artifacts, ceramics and folk costumes, the museum also includes an exhibition dealing with Ireland's struggle for independence.
+There is also a pleasant café and bookstore on-site.

 This weird and fascinating museum remains almost untouched since it was opened in 1857.
 Upon entering, one is met with three skeletons of the extinct Irish elk that lived 10,000 years ago.
 A variety of creatures are displayed in pickling jars, including an octopus, leeches and worms.
 Check out the world collection upstairs which features stuffed rhinos, pandas and two whales.
 Also worth seeing is the Blaschka collection of marine plants.
 In all, this museum provides a marvelous insight into the world of the Victorian museum-as-mausoleum.